capactio/website/docs/installation/aws-eks.md

    This operation can take around to 20 minutes to finish.

 1. Configure the name servers for the Capact Route53 Hosted Zone in your DNS provider.
-To get the name server for the hosted zone check the [`config/route53_zone_name_servers`](https://github.com/capactio/capact/tree/main/config/route53_zone_name_servers) file.
+To get the name server for the hosted zone check the generated `hack/eks/config/route53_zone_name_servers` file.
   ```bash
   cat hack/eks/config/route53_zone_name_servers
   ```